STRAW (Students and Teachers Restoring A Watershed)

 About

-STRAW (Students and Teachers Restoring A Watershed) offers integrated watershed science education that includes in-class lessons, field studies for students, and native gardening.
-The program includes hands-on, professional habitat restoration work, with students and teachers involved in site selection, climate-smart project design, volunteer education and training, implementation, maintenance, monitoring, and reporting.
-It also offers professional development for teachers connected to these watershed and habitat restoration projects.
+STRAW (Students and Teachers Restoring A Watershed) offers integrated watershed science education that includes in-class lessons, field studies, and hands-on, professional habitat restoration.
+The program involves students and teachers in restoring streams and wetlands through full-service restoration project management, including site selection, climate-smart project design, volunteer education and training, implementation, maintenance, monitoring, and reporting.
+STRAW also supports native gardening through resources available in English and Spanish.

 • Ages: 5–18 years old